ialbluwi/11102-f25/lesson-plans/oct14.md

 ## Exercise 3

 Write a program that reads three integers and prints the maximum.
-The goal of this exercise is for students to see multiple ways for solving the same problem.
+The goal of this exercise is for students to see multiple ways to solve the same problem.
 Give students a few minutes to think.
-Ask them to pull out a piece of paper and to try and write the code.
+Ask them to pull out a piece of paper and to try to write the code.

 {% include expandable-code.html
 title="Solution 1"